 Recovering from an injury can be frustrating.
-Athletes often interrupt intensive training, while others struggle with restricted mobility and fear of new limitations.
-At SkyHealth, we know that being active means injury is almost inevitable-it's a part of an active life-but through active management, you can train through your recovery and emerge stronger and smarter.
+Athletes often interrupt intensive training while others struggle with restricted mobility and fear of new limitations.
+At SkyHealth, we know that being active means injury is almost inevitable--it's a part of an active life.
+But through active management, SkyHealth can help you train through your recovery and emerge stronger.
+And smarter.

-We work with you to alleviate pain, strengthen for targeted movements, and incorporate what you learn into your training and daily life for lasting results.
-For more active patients, this can mean we create a workout routine that makes you sweat, all while protecting and strengthening your injured area.
-And, we can teach everyone new ways to move that prevent re-injury and help you live a better life.
+We work with you to alleviate pain, strengthen for targeted movements, and incorporate what you learn into your training and daily life.
+For lasting results, this means we create a workout routine that makes you sweat, while protecting and strengthening your injured area.
+Even for the less active, we teach new ways to move that prevent re-injury and help you live a better life.

-As your recovery progresses, we may recommend personal training as a way to continue to build strength and integrate good habits into your regular fitness routine.
-Working in tight coordination with the personal trainers and other experts at SkyHealth, we help you to actively manage your progress, adapting your goals and strategy as you improve, and setting a strong foundation so you can push yourself when you're ready.
+As your recovery progresses, we may recommend personal training as a way to continue to build strength and integrate good habits into your fitness routine.
+Working in tight coordination with our personal trainers and other experts at SkyHealth, we help you to actively manage your progress, adapting your goals and strategy as you improve, and setting a strong foundation that lets you push yourself when you're ready.

 AN INTEGRATED APPROACH

 As we develop a one-on-one relationship with you we work to understand your particular body and its strengths and quirks, your level of fitness, and what you want to achieve going forward.
 Then we create a strategy for recovery that integrates multiple specialties with a particular emphasis on manual techniques.